2022 March Madness

 Since 1939, the men’s NCAA Division I basketball tournament, or March Madness, has been held annually at the end of college basketball’s regular season.
 The single-elimination tournament is one of the most watched sporting events in the United States and generates a ton of betting action across the country.

 Below you will find all the stats and info you need to gear up for college basketball’s highly anticipated postseason competition.

-The Sweet 16 and Elite 8 occur the following weekend, Saturday, March 27, through March 30.
-Lucas Oil Stadium in Indianapolis will host the Final Four, which includes the national semifinal championship game on the evening of Monday, April 5.
+The Sweet 16 and Elite 8 occur the following weekend, March 24 through March 27.
+Caesars Superdome in New Orleans will host the Final Four, which includes the national semifinal championship game on the evening of Monday, April 4.

 National Championship Game

 In order to qualify for March Madness, a Division I college basketball team must either win its conference tournament or receive an “at-large” bid from the NCAA tournament selection committee.